-People staying near a bushfire are highly exposed to smoke and should be evacuated if it becomes a threat.
-However, not only people living in the affected areas of a bushfire need to be mindful of the dangers.
-Living far away from an event such as a bushfire does not make people immune from the health impacts.
-If the incident is accompanied with strong winds, smoke can travel long distances and reach people kilometres away.
-More people can be touched by a bushfire than we think and will affect those with pre-existing heart and lung conditions as well as asthmatic.
+Those with homes near a bushfire are exposed to high volumes of smoke and should evacuate if it becomes a threat.
+However, living far away from a bushfire does not make people immune from its health impacts.
+If the incident is accompanied with strong winds, smoke can travel long distances and reach people many kilometres away.
+Bushfires can also affect those with pre-existing heart and lung conditions as well as those that are asthmatic.

 Smoke & Your Health

 Bushfire smoke consists of vapour, microscopic soot particles and toxic gases that can penetrate the lungs and irritate the respiratory system.
-It will affect you differently depending on your age, your existing medical conditions and the length of time spent near the hazard.
-Indeed, young children, the elderly and ill people are more sensitive and may suffer from symptoms such as chest pain and difficulty to breathe.
+It will affect you differently depending on your age, your existing medical condition and the length of time spent near the hazard.
+Indeed, young children, the elderly and ill people are more sensitive and may suffer from symptoms such as chest pain and difficulty in breathing.

 How Can You Reduce the Effects on Your Health?

-Juvenaire has vast knowledge in fire and smoke contamination.
+Juvenaire has trained technicians that restore fire and smoke contaminated properties.
 Our team of fire experts have established a list of precautions to follow in order to reduce the impacts of the smoke on your health.
+These are:

-– Stay indoors – It seems to be the best way to escape from the toxic smoke, making sure that all windows and doors are closed especially for anyone with existing medical health conditions.
-Everyone else should also minimise any prolonged physical activities outdoors.
+Stay indoors – It is the best way to prevent toxic smoke from affecting your health.
+Make sure that all windows and doors are closed especially in homes with people with existing medical health conditions.
+People should also minimise any prolonged outdoor physical activities.

-– Follow your medication and treatment – People with heart and lung conditions should follow their treatment meticulously and asthmatics should also take their medication.
-If the symptoms are getting worse, then we recommend you to seek medical assistance.
+Follow your medication and treatment – People with heart and lung conditions should follow their treatment and asthmatics should also take their medication as required.
+If symptoms worsen, seek medical assistance.

-– Set up air conditioning – To avoid the smoke to get in your house, we recommend to switch your air conditioning to “recycle” and add a filter if you have a chance.
+Set up air conditioning – To avoid the smoke from entering your home, we recommend that you switch your air conditioning to “recycle” and add a clean filter.

-– Leave the smoky area – If the conditions are getting worse than expected and are affecting sensitive people in your family, you may want to consider leaving the area temporarily to stay with friends or relatives outside the affected zone.
+Leave the smoky area – If conditions are getting worse than expected, you may want to consider leaving the area temporarily to stay with friends or relatives outside the affected zone.